The Boy Who Lived?

 If Dumbledore had not been aware of any wizard in the past ever having split his soul in two, he would have formulated this differently.
 Assuming wizards have created Horcruxes in the past (though not many wizards probably have been capable and willing of doing so), what does this mean for Harry’s the-boy-who-lived status?

 There are some possibilities that might more or less answer this question.
 The first and simplest is that in every previous case, the Horcruxes were destroyed before the dark wizard himself was attacked.
-Obviously, the wizard was then once again vulnerable to death, and killed.
+Obviously, the wizard was then once again vulnerable to death and was killed.

 We must therefore look for the important difference between surviving by Horcruxes and Harry’s survival.